JustAnotherSoftwareDeveloper/movie-rater-ws/README.md

 # Movie Rater Web Service

 This is a web service that stores movie ratings by categories for users.
 It is meant to be used in conjunction with the [movie rater web](https://github.com/JustAnotherSoftwareDeveloper/movie-rater-web) project.
+It is hard-coded to port 3000.
+I would obviously not do this on a production application

 # Technologies Used